wirshingh/Run-sharkmer-on-Hydra-loop/README.md

 ### Unzip the read files
 Sharkmer reqpuires unzipped files.
 The normally-used "fastq.gz" files will need to be unzipped.
 The gunzip command will be used in this step to uncompress the forward and reverse read files (R1 and R2).

-Save the following script as "unzip_reads.job" to the directory where the forward and reverse "fastq.gz" read files are located and run the job (qsub unzip_reads.job).
+Save the following script as "unzip_reads.job" to the directory where the R1 and R2 "fastq.gz" read files are located and run the job (qsub unzip_reads.job).
 This script will copy the compressed forward and revese read files into a new directory named "unzipped_reads", and convert them to uncompressed ".fastq" files.
 #### Note: The uncompressed files will be large.